Darts Betting Sites

 As with all professional sports that have a high profile, live betting on darts has gained massive popularity in the last ten years or so.
 In the past it wasn’t possible, as the software used to power bookmaker websites and apps couldn’t keep up with the pace of the game, but that’s changed now.

 Head to the live darts betting section of your chosen bookmaker and you’ll be presented with a list of the current live games taking place.
-Select a game and you’ll be taken into the live betting portal for that match, where you can view statistics such as highest checkout and number of 180s, so that you can make a fully informed bet.
+Select a game and you’ll be taken into the live betting portal for that match.
+Here you can view statistics such as highest checkout and number of 180s, so that you can make fully informed bets.

-Live betting on darts allows you a lot more freedom, as you can wait to see how a match is playing out before you get involved and bet.
-Perhaps a favourite is struggling but the underdog is still a good price, or a heavy favourite has a bad start and you expect them to turn it around.
+Live betting on darts allows you a lot more freedom, as you can wait to see how a match is playing out before you place a bet.
+Perhaps a favourite is struggling but the underdog is still at a good price, or a heavy favourite has a bad start and you expect them to turn it around.
 Live betting allows you to analyse these patterns before placing a bet.

 livescore and streaming

-Some bookmakers will offer live streaming of darts events, especially the lower profile events throughout the calendar year.
-However, live streaming of the top events such as the PDC World Championships is often limited due to broadcasting rights.
+Some bookmakers will offer live streaming of darts events, especially the lower profile ones, throughout the calendar year.
+However, live streaming of the top events such as the PDC World Championship is often limited due to broadcasting rights.

 That said, when you choose a specific live darts match to bet on with a bookmaker, you are taken to the live betting portal for that match.
 Here, you’ll be able to see all of the statistics that can help you to decide what to bet on.

 Some of the top bookmaker websites and apps even have an interactive animation that replays the darts as they are thrown live for your entertainment.
-It’s the next best thing to watching the match live and a great alternative if you’re wanting to keep up to date with the blow by blow action.
+It’s the next best thing to watching the match live and a great alternative if you’re wanting to keep up-to-date with the action.

 FAQS